Postgraduate Course: Organising for Social Change: Strategy, Governance & Innovation (20 Credit) (CMSE11391)

 This course will consist of several major components:

-i) Lectures: To provide students with a theoretical and practical understanding of challenges faced by 3rd sector organisations through active discussion of theoretical multi-disciplinary concepts and case studies that provide insight into we can respond to social and environmental issues.
+i) Lectures: To provide students with a theoretical and practical understanding of challenges faced by hybrid organisations, this will be a blend of lectures to ¿connect the dots¿ between theoretical multi-disciplinary concepts and guest lectures with managers and consultants who are practically engaged in these social and environmental issues.

-ii) Blended learning: Course content is primarily delivered online via Learn, in the form of readings and videos, and short online quizzes to reinforce comprehension in advance of lectures.
+ii) Hybrid learning: Course content is primarily delivered online via Learn, in the form of readings and videos, and short online quizzes to reinforce comprehension in advance of lectures.

-áiv) Reflective learning: Each student will also develop a reflective essay that allows for a consideration of their growing comprehension of a social issues and their relation towards that issue.
-The main objective of this reflective learning exercise is to understand how individuals can become agents for change
+iv) Reflective learning: Each student will also make several entries into a reflective log that allows for a consideration of their growing comprehension of social issues and the practical challenges faced by these hybrid organisations in engaging with those issues.
+The main objective of this reflective learning exercise is to chart their their personal journey in understanding how individuals can make a difference.

 v) Essay.
 The purpose of this assignment is to allow the student to expand on a topic of interest within the course through a researched 2,500 word report.